 i.e. ideal to dunk in milk. 🥛

 Plus, less than 1g net carbs a pop!
-We calculated nutrition info to yield two dozen cookies, but fact is we got more like 30 2-inch cookies (counting scraps is hard y’all!).
+I calculated nutrition info to yield two dozen cookies, but fact is I got more like 30 2-inch cookies (counting scraps is hard y’all!).

 Creaming the butter properly with the sweeter is paramount here to build a nice structure for the cookies (think rise and crunch!).
 And creaming with sweetener, in case you haven’t done it before, takes a bit longer to incorporate than with good-old sugar.
 But don’t give up, and keep going until you’ve got the sweetener well incorporated into soft and fluffy butter.